iacopobaroncini/FsTamTam/README.md

   * Extensive and complete documentation.

 ## Devices we made for PMDG-NGX's B737
-My son (the pilot) and I, we started to build his B737 cockpit a couple of years ago.
+A couple of years ago, my son (the pilot) and I started to build his B737 cockpit.
 When the time of interfacing our devices with FSX-SE came, we tried many software we've found on the intenet, all with different and limted scope.
 We didn't go for the commercial and expensive ones, so I took the opportunity to start the FsTamTam project.

 The FsTamTam *devices* we developed and integrated so far:
 * MAIN panel (Sparkfun Pro Micro, NeoPixels, wood, metal, 3D printing)